ozone-his/ozone-docs/docs/devs/e2e-tests.md

 });

 test.afterEach(async ({ page }) => {
-  await homePage.deletePatient();
+  await openmrs.deletePatient();
   await page.close();
 });
 ```

 We observe that the test structure is broken down between a **setup**, the actual **test case** and a **cleanup**:

-**Setup**: Instantiating a new 'homePage' object using the HomePage class constructor.
+**Test Setup**: Before the actual test, we perform some preliminary actions: logging into Ozone (with SSO), creating a new patient, and starting a visit for the newly created patient.

 **Test Case**: The core of each test case follows the _Given-When-Then_ pattern (organised here as Setup-Replay-Verification).
 We highly recommend this structured approach as it clearly delineates the setup of the test ("Setup"), the end-user actions performed ("Replay"), and the assertion of outcomes as experienced by the end-user ("Verification").
 In our example:

+- **Setup**: Omitted here.
+All aspects of the setup have been performed in the `beforeEach()` method.
-- **Replay**: Logging into Ozone (with SSO), creating a new patient, and starting a visit for the newly created patient.
-Navigating to the lab order form, adding a lab test, and saving the form.
+- **Replay**: Navigation to the lab order form, add a lab test, and save the form.

-- **Verification**: Navigating to the SENAITE HIS component and searching for the client by name.
-Verifying that the client's name is visible in the clients list.
+- **Verification**: Navigation to the SENAITE HIS component and search for the client by name.
+Verify that the client's name is visible in the clients list.

 **Cleanup**: The post-test cleanup consists of deleting the test patient and closing the browser page.